-The Socratic elenchus has a double purpose: to discover truths about how one ought to live (i.e., to discover moral truths), and to test the person who is answering to determine if they are living a moral life.
+The Socratic elenchus has a double purpose: to discover truths about how one ought to live and to test the interlocutor to determine if they are living a moral life.
 Thus, its purpose is both philosophical and therapeutic.
-Note that this underscores the importance of the requirement that the interlocutor satisfy the "say what you believe" requirement.
 The elenchus will provide a test of the interlocutor's virtue, and will assist one in the task of becoming virtuous only if participation is sincere.